JonPSmith/EfCore.SoftDeleteServices/README.md

 - **Fully configurable:** It works with your properties and interfaces.
 The only rule it has is your Soft Delete property must provide true/false value (normally a 'bool', but could be part of enum status, etc.), or for the cascade delete it must provide a `byte` value.
 - **DI-friendly:** This library is designed to work with dependency injection (DI) and contains a method which will scan for your Soft Delete configuration files and set up all the services you need to use this library.

 MIT License.
 Documentation can be found in the [Repo's Wiki](https://github.com/JonPSmith/EfCore.SoftDeleteServices/wiki).
+NuGet available at [EfCore.SoftDeleteServices](https://www.nuget.org/packages/EfCore.SoftDeleteServices).

 Here is an image to show the difference between normal (single) soft delete and cascade soft delete.